ChrisHuffman/coinkraal/README.md

 TODO
 ---
-- Dont auto update price
-- Total or unit price on edit transactions
-- Notes in transactions
 - Disable forms on save and loader..
 - Min unitpirce and amoutn for ts and sales
 - logo caching